zhongkaifu/Seq2SeqSharp/README.md

 So, train01.chs.snt has the corresponding translated sentences:
 孩子 们 挤 成 一 团 以 取暖 .
 汽车 业 也 在 不断 地 变化 .

+For sequence-labeling task, the corpus format is the same as above.
+The target corpus contains labels for the corresponding sentences in the source corpus.
+For example:
+In train01.word.snt, assume we have below two sentences:
+Microsoft is located in Redmond .
+Zhongkai Fu is the author of Seq2SeqSharp .
+In train01.label.snt, we will have the following label sequences:
+S_ORG S_NOR S_NOR S_NOR S_LOC S_NOR
+B_PER E_PER S_NOR S_NOR S_NOR S_NOR S_NOR S_NOR

 # Build Your Layers
 Benefit from automatic differentiation, tensor based compute graph and other features, you can easily build your customized layers by a few code.
 The only thing you need to implment is forward part, and the framework will automatically build the corresponding backward part for you, and make the network could run on multi-GPUs or CPUs.